Thorpe Cup

 The Thorpe Cup is an annual international decathlon and heptathlon meeting between the United States and Germany.

-First held in 1993 in Aachen, the 2009 and 2010 events were staged at the Georg-Gaßmann-Stadion in Marburg.
+The competition was first held in 1993 in Aachen.
+The 2009 and 2010 events were staged at the Georg-Gaßmann-Stadion in Marburg.
 The meeting is named after the famous Olympian Jim Thorpe.

 Tom Pappas holds the meeting record with 8569 points scored at the 2009 event.